Safework SA prosecution commences.

 My angry letter to Cedar College and CityReach Baptist Church.

-There are many various forms of communication these days, and it should have been easy to phone me (either at the hospital or home), or write letters, or send emails, or visit me at home or the school or a 3rd party location.
-I find the quantity and quality of the communication to me to be woefully inadequate, given I was almost killed and severely injured on the grounds of the school, and that the school had failed to adequately ensure my safety.
+There are many various forms of communication these days, and it should have been easy to phone me, or write letters, or send emails, or visit me at home or the school or a 3rd party location.
+I find the quantity and quality of the communication to me to be woefully inadequate.

 The behaviour after the accident doesn’t appear to be matching the teachings of Jesus.
 Jesus was always quick to speak out against poor behaviour, and therefore I do the same.’